Thakursim/All-auth-login/README.md

 # Login with email.

 This applications helps you to login and logout using email-id.
-It is made with the helpp of django.
+It is made with the help of django.

 Clone this repository using this command:-